advancedresearch/advancedresearch.github.io/blog/2020-11-23-is-mathematics-really-absolute-objective.md

 To explain what I find lacking in this approach, one can think about the definition of prime numbers:
 A prime number can be defined as not being a composition number, but when the definition of a composition number is missing, I would be unsatisfied with a such definition.
-There are two ways of resolving this:
+There are three ways of resolving this:

 1. Provide a definition of prime numbers in terms of lacking divisibility
 2. Provide a definition of composition numbers in terms of divisibility